 PBS NewsHour profiled a woman volunteering for the campaign who had prominently visible tattoos of widely recognized white power symbols.
 In the segment, which was first flagged by Gawker, PBS profiles Grace Tilly, who is shown making calls at a Trump campaign phone bank in North Carolina.

-I’m definitely not the first to write publicly about Nazi t-shirts designed to hide in plain sight.
+I’m definitely not the first to write publicly about all these Nazi slogans in public, or the issue of Nazi t-shirts designed to hide in plain sight.

-Not too long ago a descendant of Nazis literally sent me a Mel Magazine article detailing Neo-Nazi apparel and asked me if there was anything I would like for Christmas:
+Recently a man proud to be a descendant of Nazis sent me the following Mel Magazine article detailing Neo-Nazi apparel and provocatively asked if there was anything I would like him to send me for Christmas:

 At a cursory glance, the T-shirt looks like an ad for Sea World.
 An orca, triumphantly jutting out of the sea, splashes water above the words “Antarktis-Expedition.”
 It takes just a second longer to notice the bold text hovering above the orca: “Save the White Continent.”
 The shirt was created by the German label Thor Steinar, one of a few clothing brands that cater to neo-Nazis.
 Like Ansgar Aryan and Erik and Sons, Thor Steinar uses coded references to obscure events in Nazi history, veiled threats and playful imagery to flout German hate-speech laws, which forbid explicit references to the Third Reich.